PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/introduction_to_programming.md

 ## Programming Environments

-C++ programmes are written in plain text, so a simple text editor like "Notepad" on windows, or "Edit" in the Windows Terminal.
+C++ programmes are written in plain text - i.e. the source code can be written in a simple text editor like "Notepad" on windows, or "Edit" in the Windows Terminal.

-Some of your teacher learned to write computer programmes in plain text because there were no alternatives.
+Some of your teachers learned to write computer programmes in plain text because there were no alternatives.
 Today programmes are usuall written in an IDE - Integrated Development Environment.

 We will be using [Visual Studio](Visual Studio) for this module.

 ## Error Types

-There are many types of error, but three classifications to understand at this point are:
+There are many types of error in computing - three important classes of error are:
-- Compile time errors: found by compiler and easily fixed.
+- Compile time errors: found by the compiler - easily fixed.
-- Link-time errors: found by linker - more difficult.
+- Link-time errors: found by linker - more difficult to fix.
-- Run-time, or logic, errors, or logic errors, occur after successful creation of the .exe file.
-Too late to fix - people may have died!
+- Run-time, or logic, errors, or logic errors: occur after successful creation of the .exe file - Too late to fix, people may have died!

-An ill-formed C++ program is one that violates the rules of the C++ language, either in terms of syntax or semantics, as defined by the C++ standard.
+An ill-formed C++ program is one that violates the rules of the C++ language, either in terms of the syntax or semantics, as defined by the C++ standard.

 Ill-formed programmes contain errors that prevent it from being valid or correctly interpreted by the compiler.

 ## Errors In Calculations

-Rounding (or round-off) error: The precision of arithmetic used by a computer is limited by its architecture.
+Rounding (or round-off) errors - The precision of the arithmetic used by a computer is limited by its architecture.
 This can lead to unexpected values even from calculations expected to be simple.

-For example `sin(acos(-1)/4)` will not be identically equalt to `sqrt(2)/2`, provided sufficient decimaly place are used and testing their equality would produce an unexpected resutl
+For example `sin(acos(-1)/4)` will not be identically equal to `sqrt(2)/2` provided sufficient decimal places are used, and testing their equality would produce an unexpected result.

-`acos(-1)` is a simple way to obtain the value of `pi` in C++
+`acos(-1)` is a simple way to obtain the value of `pi` in C++.

 Truncation errors: Result from the use of an approximation.
 For example using numerical integration techniques, or Euler's method.